serenacao/re.ply/design/concepts/Generator/Implementation.md

     }

     private async isQuestion(input: string): Promise<boolean> {
-        const prompt = `You are a strict text classifier.
+        const prompt = `You are a lenient text classifier.

         Determine if the input is a message asking for help writing or improving materials related to a job, internship, or professional application.